Submitted this month is a repost of a blindfold listening test that I did with trumpeter Jason Palmer.

 Example 5: George Garzone live at the Museum, Boston (year unknown)

-5. Without know who it is, I must say that I really like this.
-Some very good decisions are being made and the player sounds very mature and he makes no effort to impress, although he sounds very proficient.
+5. Without knowing who it is, I must say that I really like this.
+Some very good decisions are being made here and the player sounds very mature and he makes no effort to impress, although he sounds very proficient.
 The beginning of the solo has definite Stan Getz inflections, which these days is so rare that hearing this is a breath of fresh air.
 If only players would dig into the archives and research and study the output of some of the more ignored masterful players of the music, they would find an untapped pool of resources that would separate them from the rest of the pack that has chosen to emulate the popular players of the day.
 I almost hear a bit of Charles Lloyd in the makeup of this player.
 Yet another untapped resource worth investigating.

 AFTER: I was right about the mature aspects of the tenor playing here, but I’m disappointed in myself for not recognizing George.
 What he does is always masterful and unique.
 He has a genuine love of the art and comes with a great deal of passion and information that he can back up theoretically as well as sonically.
 I can hear many levels of acknowledgement and history in his playing, coupled with his own discoveries and developments.
 He is one of the important voices and minds in contemporary improvised music.